maxcelant/blog/content/books/operating-systems-three-easy-pieces.md

 **Response time** is the time from when a job enters the system to when its first scheduled.

-Response time and Turn around time are a trade-off, you can't really have both with a simple scheduler.
+Response time and turn around time are a trade-off, you can't really have both with a simple scheduler.
 You either share the CPU or you run a job to completion.

 **Convoy effect**, where a number of relatively-short potential consumers of a resource get queued behind a heavyweight resource consumer.

-Preemption is the idea that the scheduler can context switch.
+**Preemption** is the idea that the scheduler can context switch.

 There are some scheduling algorithms (in increasing complexity):
-- First In First Out
+- FIFO
 - Shortest Job First
 - Shortest Time-to-Completion First (Preemptive)
 	- When a new job enters, it determines which has shortest turnaround time and runs that to completion.